subaquatic-pierre/machine-learning-app/README.md

 If you do not have these please follow the Microsoft Azure walk-through in the [Resources](#Resources) section to complete these steps.

 ## Diagram

+Below is a diagram of the basic architecture of the pipeline

 <img src='/screenshots/diagram.png'/>